The Clay Davison Legacy Scholarship

 The scholarship is open to Kenosha County residents who are:

-• high school seniors and plan to attend a two-year or four-year college or university degree at an accredited Wisconsin institution, or
+• High school seniors and plan to attend a two-year or four-year college or university degree at an accredited Wisconsin institution.

 Students must plan to study or continue their studies in a mental health-related field.
 Scholarship applicants will need to explain: